-I could tell Ben Sachs was a lawyer every time he jumped to his feet during our kid’s games shouting “INTERFERENCE!’ like he was the Perry Mason of softball.
-As a Professor of Labor and Industry at Harvard Law School and the co-founder of OnLabor, a blog devoted to workers, unions and politics, Prof Sachs and his contributors provide guidances and prospective on a broad view of the union movement and new forms of worker organization.
+I could tell Ben Sachs was a lawyer every time he jumped to his feet during our kids’ games shouting “INTERFERENCE!” like he was the Perry Mason of softball.
+As a professor of labor and industry at Harvard Law School and the co-founder of OnLabor, a blog devoted to workers, unions and politics, Prof Sachs and his contributors provide guidance and perspective on the union movement and new forms of worker organization.
 During the less exciting innings (there may have been a few), we got to talking about how his very popular site, OnLabor.org, needed a redesign and an opportunity to refocus.
 This got me thinking about how brand value is continuously evolving yet we often resist opportunities to evaluate it.

 Redesign Is REALLY a Brand Value Course Correction

 It used to be that brand stories were based on a single value proposition developed for a customer who fits a specific profile.
 As the brand stories develop, engagement measurements help to dictate the fastest path to a trusted relationship.
-For content rich sites, there is a unique alternative – the opportunities to build multiple relationships with various types of users.
-Especially with content that is more educational and not thinly disguised sale material.
-With content rich site, course correction has two potential approaches:
+For content-rich sites (especially sites with content that’s educational, not thinly disguised sales material) there is a unique alternative — the opportunity to build multiple relationships with various types of users.
+A content-rich site has two potential approaches to course correction:

-- focus on a very specific users/customers who would be the most profitable or,
+- retract the content and focus on a very specific users/customers who would be the most profitable or

 Brand Value Defines the Brand Experience

 Too often, the redesign process begins with metric-based goals rather than a value alignment exercise.
 Yes, you need goals.
 Marketing goals are based on your brand value.
 If you aren’t telling the right brand story, a new homepage or navigation will not fix it.
 The redesign process must first begin with an assessment of the brand value with the audience(s).
-Do you stick with who you have, address the accidental audiences, expand to new audiences, or narrow in on specific segment?
+Do you stick with who you have, address the accidental audiences, expand to new audiences or narrow in on a specific segment?
 What value do you bring and who loves your brand?
-What users you are designing for?
+Which users are you designing for?

-Brands pressured for time and still smarting from the major investment in a new site try to avoid a full design and messaging exercise by framing it as a slight ‘refresh’ or ‘face lift’.
-This mindset ignores the more important opportunity – to realign the value and brand story.
-Continuous alignment ensures brands is relevant.
+Brands pressured for time and still smarting from the major investment in a new site try to avoid a full redesign and messaging exercise by framing it as a slight “refresh” or “facelift.”
+This mindset ignores the more important opportunity — to realign the value and brand story.
+Continuous alignment ensures brands are relevant.

 The redesign process starts with 3 simple questions:

-- Is the audience we have today the ones we want?
+- Is the audience we have today the one we want?

 - Will there be any changes to the content (the service) we provide?